Science and Technology Commercialization

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.
 This program is open to the following applicants: current graduate students, post-docs, faculty members at SFU or UBC, and recent graduates of an SFU or UBC graduate program in science, engineering, health, or environmental sciences.

 This program consists of course requirements for a minimum of 16 units.
+Additional courses may be required depending on the student's background and at the discretion of the academic director.

 Students complete all of